create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 TransmitterPdu is a networked Protocol Data Unit (PDU) information node that provides detailed information about a radio transmitter modeled in a simulation.

-The TransmitterPdu node belongs to the **DIS** component and requires at least level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.
+The TransmitterPdu node belongs to the **DIS** component and requires at least support level **1,** its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy